MrBenJ/modern-js-by-example/006-Modern-JS-Architecture.md

 At the time of this writing,
 Webpack's latest major version is v4.
 React's latest version is v0.16.4
-Angular's latest version is v6.
+Angular's latest version is v6. // TODO: FIX!!!

 While stated earlier that the non-coding chatter will be kept to a minimum, this chapter is all about concepts, architecture, and tooling for any size development team, and this particular chapter will be focused as a short lecture/discussion about how modern Javascript tools are set up from scratch.